No Child Left Inside® is comprised of many programs, including the following:

 Happy 10th Anniversary!
-Hundreds of Connecticut families have accepted the challenge and participated in this year's challenge over the seven week period from May 9 through June 21st.
+Hundreds of Connecticut families accepted the challenge and participated in this year's challenge over the seven week period from May 9 through June 21st.
 But the games will continue into 2016 - our first event will be Family Fishing Day on Saturday, May 7 at Stratton Brook State Park in Simsbury.
-Will you be among the adventurous competitors to join the game this year?
-Decipher clues, visit beautiful State Parks and Forests, participate in fun activities, win prizes – it’s all part of the 2015 Great Park Pursuit Connecticut State Parks Family Adventure!
+Will you be among the adventurous competitors to join the game?
+Decipher clues, visit beautiful State Parks and Forests, participate in fun activities, win prizes – it’s all part of the 2016 Great Park Pursuit Connecticut State Parks Family Adventure!
 Think you have what it takes to come together as a team, travel to new sites across the state, enjoy the great outdoors, meet other families and have a good time over a seven-week period?

-Visit our Great Park Pursuit Family Adventure webpage to learn about this year's events, and be sure to check out the Schedule and Rules to learn about eligibility requirements for the 2016 Great Park Pursuit!
+Visit our Great Park Pursuit Family Adventure webpage to see photos from this year's events, and be sure to check out the Schedule and Rules to learn about eligibility requirements for the 2016 Great Park Pursuit!

 The Great Park Pursuit 2012 Spring Sprint

 With a whole new line-up of clues, hints and featured locations, Connecticut's families journeyed around the state to learn about new places while having fun in the great outdoors.
 They explored a forest on foot and in a canoe, tried to set a new state record for the largest caught fish, celebrated 20 years of bird conservation, and “got wet”— all without leaving Connecticut!
 Once the challenges were met at each of the four game locations, families were eligible to win cool prizes.